theHeathLee/Arduino-CAN-Bus-temperature-sensor/README.md

 # Arduino-CAN-Bus-temperature-sensor-
-Arduino with a can transceiver and temperature probe. that is all.
+Arduino with a can transceiver and k type temperature probe. that is all.

+For use with cyclinder head temperature (CHT) Exhaust gas temperatur (EGT) Water/Cooland etc.

+Galvanic isolation so sensor can be mounted to vehicle ground without any ground loop issues.

 ## Parts: